TheLaravelHub/laravel-hub/README.md

 ---

-## 📖 About Indxs
+## 📖 About Laravel Hub

-**Indxs** is an open-source project that serves as a package index for multiple programming languages and frameworks.
+**Laravel Hub** is an open-source project that serves as a package index for multiple programming languages and frameworks.
 It allows developers to:
 ✅ Discover high-quality packages.
 ✅ Search & filter libraries easily.
 ✅ Contribute by submitting new packages (Soon).